Sign In

 When grocery shopping

-• Choose food products that do not list sodium as the first few ingredients.
-Also avoid products that show sodium appearing multiple times in the ingredient list.
-Sodium can be listed as salt, sea salt, vegetable salt, rock salt, sodium chloride, monosodium glutamate or compounds with sodium in its name (e.g. sodium bicarbonate, sodium inosinate and sodium guanylate).
+• Choose food products which do not list sodium as the first few ingredients or appear multiple times in the ingredient list.
+Sodium can be listed as salt, sea salt, vegetable salt, rock salt or compounds with sodium in its name (e.g. sodium bicarbonate, monosodium glutamate and sodium metabisulphite).

 When eating out